flyingmachine/brave-clojure-web/content/concurrency.md

 headshot is available so that he can begin tweaking it and sharing it.
 He'll also appreciate not being spammed, and you'll appreciate not facing his reaction to being spammed.

+This technique can help protect you from the Mutual Exclusion Concurrency Goblin.
+You can view a delay as a resource in the same way that a printer is a resource.
+Since the body of a delay is guaranteed to only ever fire once, you can be sure that only one thread will ever have "access" to the "resource" at a time.
+Of course, no thread will ever be able to access the resource ever again.
+That might be too drastic a constraint for most situations, but in cases like the example above it works perfectly.

 ### Promises